k0emt/go-ws/README.md

 - GraphQL
   - another one to utilize the time service, specify what you want back
 - HTTPS
+- how to create and run unit tests
+- how to use with swagger.io

 ## Resource Links